jthing/sicl-hugo/content/posts/bibliography.md

   pagetotal = {298}
 }

+@article{deanTrainingCompilersBetter,
+  title = {Training {{Compilers}} for {{Better Inlining Decisions}}}, author = {Dean, Jeffrey and Chambers, Craig}, abstract = {Optimizing implementations for object-oriented languages rely on aggressive inlining to achieve good performance.
+Sometimes the compiler is over-eager in its quest for good performance, however, and inlines too many methods that merely increase compile time and consume extra compiled code space with little benefit in run-time performance.
+We have designed and implemented a new approach to inlining decision making in which the compiler performs inlining experimentally and records the results in a database that can be consulted to guide future inlining decisions of the same routine at call sites that have similar static information.
+Central to our approach is a new technique, called type group analysis, that calculates how much of the static information available at a call site was profitably used during inlining.
+The results of type group analysis enable the compiler to compute a generalization of the actual static information for a particular experiment, significantly increasing reuse of database entries.
+Preliminary results indicate that compile time is almost cut in half with only a 15\% reduction in run-time performance.}, langid = {english}, file = {/home/john/Zotero/storage/XKKX2VT6/Dean og Chambers - Training Compilers for Better Inlining Decisions.pdf}
+}

 @article{durandRemovingRedundantTests,
   title = {Removing Redundant Tests by Replicating Control Paths}, author = {Durand, Irène and Strandh, Robert},